ioexception-de/website-changes-notifications/README.md

 The so called "Piratepads" are a comfortable way to collaborate on documents.
 You can easily set up your own pad via [piratenpad.de](http://piratenpad.de).

-We often use the pad for brainstorming and coordinating stuff, but I have lost track of the different pads.
+I often use the pad for brainstorming and coordinating stuff, but I have lost track of the different pads.

 This script enables an easy way to keep track.
 It sends a mail once a new change